wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 *****
 The tabs are components of our application and accomplish various functions that help you handling your projects.

-They are integrated with the **registerTab** function:
+They are integrated with the **registerTab** function, having the following parameters:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *name*
 	  - element label, registered as a string that will be translated
+	  - required
+	  - \-
 	* - *priority*
 	  - element priority in the list with all menu items: the tab with the lowest priority will be displayed to the left
+	  - required
+	  - \-
 	* - *component*
 	  - the vue component attached to the current tab
+	  - required
+	  - \-
 	* - *options*
 	  - additional options
+	  - optional
+	  - {}

-For example, in order to register the ‘Notebook’ tab, in the index.js file corresponding to the notebook plugin, we called the function:
+For example, in order to register the ‘Notebook’ tab in the notebook plugin we called the function:

 .. code-block:: javascript